-- a.
-I will be at scouts or Gym every scheduled Sunday, and will not be late, unless informed otherwise by my leader. - b.
-I will notify my leader if unable to attend. - c.
+- 1. I will be at scouts or Gym every scheduled Sunday, and will not be late, unless informed otherwise by my leader. - 2.
+I will notify my leader if unable to attend. - 3.
 In case of trips, I will be at the meeting location at least 30 minutes before departure.